 National Botanic Garden

 On the edge of Dulles Airport in southeast Loudoun, the privately owned National Botanic Garden features 1,000 acres of verdant grounds blooming with daffodils and bluebells, Everglades-style wetlands, a vast sculpture park (the pieces made entirely from recycled materials by Beata Knop), several freshwater lakes and the largest-varietal bamboo forest in the US, shoots from which feed the pandas and elephants in the National Zoo.
-Open for between 40 and 50 days a year, upcoming events include "Spring into the Gardens” self-guided tours from April 15-23 and the 2nd Annual Art in Nature Festival on May 27-28, featuring walks, art tours, music, wine and beer.
+It is exclusively open between 40 and 50 days a year.